The Health Benefits of Custard Apple, Sweetsop, Sugar Apple or Sitaphal

-- The decoction of leaves is used in bath to alleviate rheumatic pains.
+- The decoction of leaves is used in the bath to alleviate rheumatic pains.

 - The crushed leaves are tied on boils to treat them.

-- Powder of the unripe fruit is used to treat diarrhea and dysentery and also used as a tooth powder to strengthen the teeth and gums.
+- Powder of the unripe fruit is used to treat diarrhoea and dysentery and also used as a tooth powder to strengthen the teeth and gums.

 - The unripe fruit juice treats insect bites.